kenamis/ScriptableVariantAssetBuild/README.md

 With that schema added, then any number of VariantAssetsScript assets can be added.
 Example, create the instances in a folder in "AddressableAssetsData/VariantAssetScripts".

 ![](./Images/schemaWithVariantScript.jpg)

+## ProcessVariantAssetsScript

+The abstract class ProcessVariantAssetsScript can be derived from to make new variant processing scripts.
+These are scriptable objects and instances of them are add to the ProcessVariantAssetsSchema to be processed.